autogoal/autogoal/docs/guide/cfg.md

 but it serves as a good baseline implementation.

 We will run it for a total of `1000` fitness evaluations, or equivalently, a total of `1000` different random pipelines.
-To see what's actually going on we will use the wonderfull `enlighten` library through our implementation `EnlightenLogger`.

 ```python
 random_search = RandomSearch(grammar, fitness_fn, random_state=0)